Skip to content

 Mandatory training

-All colleagues must complete mandatory training on the above Brand Promotors policy and on our Code of Business Conduct on an annual basis.
+All colleagues must complete mandatory training on the above Brand Promotors policy and on our Code of Business Conduct on an annual basis and in 2023, our completion rates for these two modules were 95% and 97% respectively.

 Chartered Institute of Procurement and Supply (CIPS) Ethics Course